Skip to main content

 GATA3-eGFP reporter cell line for drug discovery

-In 2009, Matthew’s group published results from a gene array analysis they conducted using inner ear cell lines [1].
+In 2009, Prof. Holley’s group published results from a gene array analysis they conducted using inner ear cell lines [1].
 They showed a clear, previously unknown, functional link between GATA3 and the Akt signalling pathway; increased activity of which is often associated with tumour progression and therapies resistance.
 The pathway is essential for regulating cell survival and proliferation, and aberrations in its activation are linked to several human cancers, including breast, lung, ovarian, and prostate cancers.

-Matthew delved into exploring how to modulate gata3 expression, recognising its fundamental role in significant pathways associated with cancer progression as well as in the development of various organs and the nervous system.
+Prof. Holley delved into exploring how to modulate gata3 expression, recognising its fundamental role in significant pathways associated with cancer progression as well as in the development of various organs and the nervous system.

 Image: Inventing institution: University of Sheffield, UK